-There is a trend, particularly with larger government procurements, to “buy European” when no Dutch products are available.
+There is a growing trend, particularly with larger government procurements, to “buy European” when no Dutch products are available.
+This preference is often politically motivated, especially when competing bids are otherwise equal.
 The Dutch government sees political advantages in buying European, especially when all other criteria are equal in a bid competition.
-In this regard, local representation is essential for U.S. companies who hope to win government contracts.
-Companies looking to compete on Dutch government procurement contracts should contact the U.S. Commercial Service in the Netherlands early in the process for guidance and possible advocacy, particularly if there are political or “level playing field” issues at play.
+This signals a potential move to reduce dependence on non-EU imports, including those from the United States and could lead to policies that prioritize European products.
+While the specifics remain to be seen, this direction reflects a broader EU trend of favoring local production to enhance self-reliance.
+In this environment, local representation is increasingly essential for U.S. firms seeking to compete for Dutch government contracts.
+Companies are strongly encouraged to engage early with the U.S. Commercial Service in the Netherlands for guidance and potential advocacy—especially when political sensitivities or “level playing field” concerns are involved

 Information on agricultural trade barriers can be found on the USDA website.